The following comments were made in a presentation at to the Village of Estero Council on May 6, 2026.

 “By combining residential living with neighborhood-serving commercial spaces, the development would promote walkability, daily activity, and year-round economic engagement.
 The project is positioned to function as a catalytic investment that strengthens the development and supports long-term community growth through collaboration between public and private stakeholders”

-View the presentation by using the arrows at the bottom of the image below.
+View the complete slide presentation by clicking on the image below and use the arrows that appear at the bottom of the image to advance the slides.

 Related Articles by Engage Estero